-Artstor is an online database of more than two million images in the areas of art, architecture, the humanities, and social sciences with a set of tools to view, present, and manage images.
+Artstor is an online database of more than 2.5 million images in the areas of art, architecture, the humanities, and social sciences with a set of tools to view, present, and manage images.

 With Artstor you can zoom in on and pan images as well as print, save and organize them.